Chemellia/AtomicGraphNets.jl/README.md

 2. Go and try out the example in examples/example1/ – it has its own README file with detailed instructions.

+## Note about Conda.jl
+This package depends on ChemistryFeaturization.jl, which depends on some pretty hefty Python packages that in turn have many of their own dependencies.
+If you have an existing Conda.jl installation, you may be able to install everything without issue, but the cleanest approach will likely be to create a conda environment just for this package and install the dependencies from scratch there.

 ## Future plans
 * make tests, docs
 * fix random weird stuff as noted in comments